National Acid Sulfate Soils Guidance

 The courses include a series of presentations from leading academics and practitioners, practical exercises examining real-life examples and a field excursion to local acid sulfate soil sites.
 The training program follows the five stages required in a full acid sulfate soil investigation process.
 It is designed to equip participants with the skills, knowledge and confidence to assess acid sulfate soils in a variety of landscapes.
 Participants should note the courses are specifically designed for professionals with at least a basic understanding of the issues.

-The next course is being delivered at the Southern Cross University's Gold Coast campus a on 24–25 October 2024.
-We have also scheduled another course at the Mercure Hotel in Perth, Western Australia for 7–8 November 2024.
-The courses cost $1500 (excluding GST); a student price of $1400 (excluding GST) is also available.
+The next course is being delivered at the Southern Cross University's Gold Coast campus a on 29–30 May 2025.
+The course cost $1500 (excluding GST); a student price of $1400 (excluding GST) is also available.
 Early bird tickets can be obtained at $1400 if paid in advance.
 Places are limited to approximately 30 participants per course.
-Please register interest to secure a place on the Gold Coast and Perth courses.
+Please register interest to secure a place on the Gold Coast course.

-This course has now run nine times since 2019 to positive reviews:
+This course has now run twelve times since 2019 to positive reviews:

 “Presenters were well educated and knowledgeable on ASS but were good at communicating the science and legislation.
 I originally thought it was a bit expensive but after attending the course it is good value for money!”